NoSubstitute/AsynchronousResumableUploadForGoogleDrive/README.md

 # Overview

-This is a sample script for uploading multiple files with large size (> 50 MB) at the sidebar, dialog of Google Docs and Web Apps using the resumable upload of the asynchronous process with Javascript and Google Apps Script (GAS).
+This is a sample script for uploading multiple files with large size (> 50 MB) in a Web App using the resumable upload of the asynchronous process with Javascript and Google Apps Script (GAS).

 <a name="demo"></a>

-# Demo
+# Demo - the demo is shown using a Google Sheet - just check the action in the sidebar - as this fork doesn'ät run inside a Google Sheet.

 ![](images/demo.gif)